High-Risk Car Insurance in Minnesota

 West Bend MutualDrivers With Bad Credit And Driving Violations$61

-While our table above gives an overview of affordable companies for high-risk insurance, it doesn't cover every driver's unique profile.
-Below, you'll find a table to compare rates from top providers, helping you find the best option tailored to your needs.
+While the table above offers an overview of affordable companies for high-risk insurance, it doesn't cover every driver's unique profile.
+The table below compares full coverage rates from top providers, helping you find the best option tailored to your needs.

 American Family$74$892